stfc/PSyclone/doc/developer_guide/APIs.rst

 single Node which is a subclass of `LFRicBuiltIn
 <https://psyclone-ref.readthedocs.io/en/latest/_static/html/classpsyclone_1_1domain_1_1lfric_1_1lfric__builtins_1_1LFRicBuiltIn.html>`_.
-The ``lower_to_language_level()`` methods of these BuiltIn nodes must therefore replace that single Node with a ``Loop`` over dofs.
-The PSyIR for the arithmetic operations required by the particular BuiltIn must then be constructed.
-This forms the body of the new, ``Loop`` node.
+The ``lower_to_language_level()`` methods of these BuiltIn nodes must therefore replace that single Node with the
+PSyIR for the arithmetic operations required by the particular BuiltIn.
+This PSyIR forms the new body of the dof loop containing the original BuiltIn node.

 In constructing this PSyIR, suitable Symbols for the loop variable and the various kernel arguments must be looked up.
 Since the migration to the use of language-level PSyIR for the LFRic PSy layer is at an early stage, in practise this often requires that suitable